 MITCH Agriculture & Seed Rematriation Program

-Similar to Art, Music, or PE class, students at MITCH attend agriculture classes outside of their core classroom instruction.
-These classes are scheduled on a quarterly basis, for a total of 8 classes throughout the year.
-Teachers are able to integrate these lessons into core classroom instruction, as they connect to the Core Knowledge content that drives MITCH's curricular program.
+Agriculture classes are taught by MITCH's Agriculture teacher in a variety of educational environments spanning the school garden, greenhouse, field, and classrooms.
+These classes are scheduled on a weekly basis.
+Teachers are able to integrate these lessons into core classroom instruction, as they connect to the Core Knowledge content that drives MITCH's curricular program. |

 Below, you will find the focus and student-facing material of each grade-level.
 Lessons are aligned to Common Core, Oregon's Tribal History/Shared History, and Teaching for Justice's Social Justice Standards.
 Student workbooks are printed with support from Newspaper Club, who keep small scale publishing alive.